fyookball/lyter-ecommerce-backend/README.md

 INSERT INTO categories ( id, name, createdAt, updatedAt ) VALUES ( LPAD('1', 36, ' '), 'Food Stuff', NOW(), NOW() );

+## 8. After doing manual registration, run the backend app again.

+Navigate into the top level of the cloned repo.
+Next run `npm install` and then `npm start`

-## 8. Run the front end grocery app or POS app from another terminal
+## 9. Run the front end grocery app or POS app from another terminal

-## 9. Test the setup.
+## 19. Test the setup.

 You should be able to create products on the POS and see them on the grocery app since they both should be accessing the backend DB.